 - a.
-Represents the number of shares of common stock of the combined company that the resTORbio stockholders owned as of the closing of the merger.
+Represents the number of shares of common stock of the combined company that the resTORbio stockholders owned as of the closing of the Merger.
 This amount is calculated as 5,207,695 shares of resTORbio common stock outstanding as of September 15, 2020. - b.
 The purchase price is based on the closing price of resTORbio common stock on September 14, 2020. - c.
-The fair value of resTORbio common stock was further adjusted to remove the estimated fair value of the CVR embedded within the closing price, as each holder of resTORbio stock will receive one contractual CVR immediately prior to the Merger. - (2) Each holder of resTORbio common stock as of immediately prior to the completion of the merger was entitled to one CVR issued by resTORbio, subject to and in accordance with the terms and conditions of the CVR Agreement, for each share of resTORbio common stock held by such holder as of immediately prior to the effective time of the Merger - (3) Based on the capitalization of resTORbio as of September 15, 2020, 91,309 outstanding unvested resTORbio restricted stock units were accelerated in connection with the merger and holders of the restricted stock units were issued approximately 55,854 shares of resTORbio common stock on a net settlement basis.
-Similarly, in connection with the merger, vesting of outstanding resTORbio stock options was accelerated in full and the stock options that were not in the in-the-money on the close of the merger were canceled, resulting in approximately 81,370 surviving stock options.
+The fair value of resTORbio common stock was further adjusted to remove the estimated fair value of the CVR embedded within the closing price, as each holder of resTORbio stock will receive one contractual CVR immediately prior to the Merger. - (2) Each holder of resTORbio common stock as of immediately prior to the completion of the Merger was entitled to one CVR issued by resTORbio, subject to and in accordance with the terms and conditions of the CVR Agreement, for each share of resTORbio common stock held by such holder as of immediately prior to the effective time of the Merger - (3) Based on the capitalization of resTORbio as of September 15, 2020, 91,309 outstanding unvested resTORbio restricted stock units were accelerated in connection with the Merger and holders of the restricted stock units were issued approximately 54,553 shares of resTORbio common stock on a net settlement basis.
+Similarly, in connection with the Merger, vesting of outstanding resTORbio stock options was accelerated in full and the stock options that were not in the in-the-money on the close of the Merger were canceled, resulting in approximately 81,370 surviving stock options.
 The acquisition date fair value of these modified resTORbio restricted stock units and resTORbio stock options attributable to the pre-combination services is included in the estimated purchase price.

-The Merger was accounted for as a business combination which requires that assets acquired and liabilities assumed be recognized at their fair value as of the acquisition date.
+The Merger was accounted for as a business combination which requires that assets acquired, and liabilities assumed be recognized at their fair value as of the acquisition date.
 While the Company uses its best estimates and assumptions as part of the purchase price allocation process to value the assets acquired and liabilities assumed on the acquisition date, its estimates and assumptions are subject to refinement.
 Fair value estimates are based on a complex series of judgments about future events and uncertainties and rely heavily on estimates and assumptions.
 The judgments used to determine the estimated fair value assigned to each class of assets acquired and liabilities assumed, as well as asset lives, can materially impact the Company's results of operations.
-The purchase price allocation is preliminary and is subject to change, including for the valuation of intangible assets and contingent consideration, income taxes and related valuation allowances and certain assets and liabilities among other items.
-The amounts recognized will be finalized as the information necessary to complete the analysis is obtained, but no later than one year after the acquisition date.
-Any potential adjustments made could be material in relation to the preliminary values presented below.